Disclosures

 At SimFer, our commitment to human rights is core to our values, in line with Rio Tinto’s global commitments.
 We strive to treat all individuals with dignity and respect, including our employees, contractors, supply chain workers, local communities, and others affected by our activities and business relationships.

 These studies are part of our commitment to transparently understanding our impacts and working to continuously learn and improve.
-The HRIA identified potential human rights risks and impacts associated with SimFer’s activities and include 27 recommendations to SimFer, categorized as follows:
+The HRIA identified potential human rights risks and impacts associated with SimFer’s activities and includes 27 recommendations to SimFer, which have all either been fully implemented or are in the process of being implemented and fully embedded in our systems and processes.

-A summary of the HRIA is available here and our response including a progress update on each of the recommendations is here.
+A summary of the HRIA is available here, and our response, including a progress update on each recommendation, is available here.